SkymanOne/folidity/reports/main.typ

 of constraints and invariants, and explicit state transition is still an optional feature that the developer can miss in using.

 Another promising SCL reasons about SC development through dependent and polymorphic types @idris.
 It extends Idris #footnote[https://www.idris-lang.org] and makes the developer model the SC as part of a state transition function by adopting a functional programming style.
-Dependent types provide a more fine-grained control over the input and output data that flow through the SC functions.
+Dependent types provide more fine-grained control over the input and output data that flow through the SC functions.
 In particular, similar to Haskell, the language offers _side-effects_ functionality that resembles _IO_ monads in Haskell.
 The downside of the approach is that the syntax has become too cumbersome for other developers to learn.
 Thus, it has been stated that the language does not strive for simplicity and sacrifices it for safety.

 == Problem Statement

-We can identify the positive trend in providing the safety of SCs.
+We can identify the positive trend in providing safety for SCs.
 Modern formal verification methods offer support to SC developers in ensuring that their code satisfies the requirements of the system, while proposed SCL solutions offer runtime safety, minimising the need for the former.